jiricodes/nss-cloud/docs/report.md

 ### 7.3 Additional Services and Features
 Nextcloud provides user friendly *app store* where once can pick from many available services (e.g. something something, voice channel)

-Further WebDAV standard complient API gives an opportunity to independently create custom services if one is of coding nature.
+Further WebDAV standard complient API gives an opportunity to indenpendently create custom services if one is of coding nature.

 *Data storage connection to NAS-like system or at least raid-0 configuration of the system.*

 ### 7.X Others
-- certificate
+- cetrificate

 ## 8 Evaluation